Temporary Admissions of Nonimmigrants to the United States

 The Obama administration in January 2012 announced plans to boost tourism and travel to the United States by speeding up visa processing for China and Brazil (two countries with a growing middle class), eliminating interviews for qualified visitors who wish to renew their visas to the United States, and expanding eligible country membership in the Visa Waiver Program.
-Nine countries have been added to the program since November 2008 and Taiwan was nominated for inclusion in the Visa Waiver Program in December 2011.
+Nine countries have been added to the program since November 2008.

 Two important groups are exempt from completing I-94 arrival/departure forms.

-In 2010, there were nearly 160 million nonimmigrant admissions to the United States, of which 113.2 million (71 percent) were exempt from completing the I-94 arrival/departure form at the port of entry.
+During 2011, there were 158.5 million nonimmigrant admissions to the United States, of which 105.4 million (67 percent) were exempt from completing the I-94 arrival/departure form at the port of entry.
 Two groups account for these nonimmigrant admissions: Canadians who travel to the United States for business or pleasure, and Mexicans who possess a Nonresident Alien Border Crossing Card (i.e., laser visa).
 DHS only reports characteristics of I-94 nonimmigrant admissions.

-Total temporary admissions of I-94 nonimmigrants increased from 36.2 million to 46.5 million from 2009 to 2010, which is an overall increase of 28 percent (see Special Note II for explanation).
-Admissions increased by 131 percent along the land borders and by 7 percent at non-land borders, a disparity largely due to the more complete count of admissions at land borders.
+Total temporary admissions of I-94 nonimmigrants increased from 46.5 million to 53.1 million from 2010 to 2011, which is an overall increase of 14 percent (see Side Bar for explanation).

 I-94 nonimmigrant admissions decreased by 8 percent between 2008 and 2009.

 Admissions dropped from 39.4 million in 2008 to 36.2 million in 2009, marking the first decrease since 2003 (see Figure 1).
-Most of this occurred due to the decline in the number of the two largest admission categories: tourist and business visitor admissions, which decreased by 6 percent and 22 percent, respectively.
-The number of admissions in the temporary workers and their families category also declined (by 13 percent), specifically the H-1B visa workers in specialty occupations (a 17 percent drop) and the H-2B/H-2R seasonal nonagricultural workers (a 48 percent decrease) subcategories.
+Most of this occurred due to a decline in the two largest admission categories: tourist and business visitor admissions, which decreased by 6 percent and 22 percent, respectively.
+Admissions of temporary workers and their families also declined (by 13 percent), specifically the H-1B visa workers in specialty occupations (a 17 percent drop) and the H-2B/H-2R seasonal nonagricultural workers (a 48 percent decrease).
 In contrast, the admissions of academic students on F visas increased by 4 percent during that time.

 A number of factors caused the 15 percent drop in nonimmigrant admissions between 2001 (32.8 million) and 2003 (27.8 million), one of which was increased scrutiny of visa applicants following the September 11 terrorist attacks.
 However, the upward trend resumed after 2003.

-In 2010, approximately 9 out of 10 nonimmigrant admissions were temporary visitors (tourists and business travelers).
+In 2011, approximately 87 percent of nonimmigrant admissions were temporary visitors (tourists and business travelers).

-Temporary workers and trainees, including H-1B "specialty occupation" workers, registered nurses, temporary agricultural workers, North American Free Trade Agreement (NAFTA) professional workers, treaty traders, and intracompany transferees, among others, accounted for 2.8 million arrivals (6 percent of total admissions); this figure includes spouses and children of all temporary workers and trainees.
+Temporary workers and trainees, including H-1B "specialty occupation" workers, registered nurses, temporary agricultural workers, North American Free Trade Agreement (NAFTA) professional workers, treaty traders, and intracompany transferees, among others, accounted for 3.4 million arrivals (more than 6 percent of total admissions); this figure includes spouses and children of all temporary workers and trainees.

-Students who came to the United States to study at academic or vocational institutes, with their family members, made up about 4 percent (more than 1.6 million) of the total arrivals.
+Students who came to the United States to study at academic or vocational institutes, with their family members, made up about 4 percent (close to 1.9 million) of the total arrivals (not including exchange visitors).

-Nationals of Mexico, Canada, China, and South Korea made up half of all foreign academic student admissions in 2010.
+Nationals of Canada, Mexico, and China made up over half of all foreign academic student admissions in 2011.

-Nonimmigrants from Mexico and Jamaica accounted for more than three-quarters of all H-2B seasonal nonagricultural worker admissions in 2010.
+Nonimmigrants from Mexico accounted for more than three-quarters of all H-2B seasonal nonagricultural worker admissions in 2011.

-Four states — California, Florida, New York, and Texas — were the intended destination for over half of all nonimmigrant admissions in 2010.
+Four states — California, Florida, Texas and New York— were the intended destination for over half of all nonimmigrant admissions in 2011.

-In 2010, the most popular destinations for the 46.5 million nonimmigrant admissions (mostly tourists and business visitors) were the states of California (18 percent of all admissions), Florida (13 percent), New York (12 percent), and Texas (10 percent).
+In 2011, the most popular destinations for the 53.1 million nonimmigrant admissions (mostly tourists and business visitors) were the states of California (19 percent of all admissions), Florida (13 percent), Texas (12 percent), and New York (12 percent).

 Information on nonimmigrants